-Tenant concentration is much more pronounced for GTC Hungary, for which the top three tenants account for 77% of rental revenue as at end-September 2020 (top ten: 90%).
+Tenant concentration is much more pronounced for GTC Hungary, for which the top three tenants account for 77% of rental revenue as at end-June 2020 (top ten: 90%).
 However, GTC Hungary's tenant portfolio is almost entirely of investment grade quality, sharply decreasing the likelihood of single tenant defaults.
-Furthermore, the company aims to reduce tenant concentration following the executed disposal of the Spiral office building (a single tenant that accounts for 18% of GTC Hungary's rental income) in Q4 2020 and its planned replacement with a multi-tenant, category A office building.
+Furthermore, the company aims to reduce tenant concentration following the executed disposal of the Spiral office building (a single tenant that accounts for 18% of GTC's rental income) in Q4 2020 and its replacement with a multi-tenant, category A office building in a capital city of CEE.